Nathan Healy

 How Much Do Solar Panels Cost in Bloomington, IN?

-Based on real solar installations across Bloomington and nearby communities like Ellettsville, Stinesville, and Smithville, this calculator gives you an honest, local estimate of what solar could cost — and save — for your home.
+Based on real solar installations across Bloomington, Ellettsville, Stinesville, and surrounding Monroe County communities, this calculator uses Palmetto’s local data to give you an accurate, honest estimate of what solar could cost — and save — for your home.

 Small Home Up to 2,000 sq ft